dprabin25/Sample_Tree/README.md

 - *_Bray

+ExampleOutputs have these folders:
+1. BacCount_UniFrac

+3. Cell_Bray

+5. Pro1log10MinMax_Bray

+Inside this folder, you will find a subfolder called "clade", where you can see which elements are shifting significantly in the targeted samples that formed clades, as demonstrated in the boxplots and statistical summary.

 ### Observed_Shifts_by_group:

 Contains elements increasing or decreasing in different clades from input files.

+ExampleOutputs shows folder name "Observed_Shifts_by_group"

 ### Observed_Shifts:

-The output consists of combined results with combinations from CSV files from "Observed_Shifts_by_group" folder.
+The output consists of combined results with combinations from CSV files from "Observed_Shifts_by_group" folder which have input for BioShift.

+ExampleOutputs shows folder name "Observed_Shifts"

 #### Process: